WW Recipe of the Day: Healthy Summer Muesli

 This is what my muesli with non-fat Greek yogurt, cranberry juice and raisins looks like after stirring it all together:

-If you’ve made this summer muesli, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Healthy Summer Muesli, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 - 6 tablespoons old-fashioned rolled oats